Dick Simpson (politician): 1992 and 1994 congressional campaigns

+Other political involvement

+In the 1980s, Simpson also ran the organization I CARE (Independent Coalition Against Reagan Economics), which opposed the economic policies of President Ronald Reagan.
 After Langdon Neale retired from the Chicago Board of Election Commissioners, Simpson applied in December 2015 to fill the seat.
 His candidacy for the position was endorsed by Danny K. Davis, Mike Quigley, Joe Moore, and David Orr.
 He was one of seven finalists for the position.
 Judge Timothy C. Evans, who was in charge of appointing Neale's replacement, ultimately chose to instead appoint Jonathan T. Swain.

-Simpson supported Chuy García's candidacy in the 2015 Chicago mayoral election.
-Simpson was considered the earliest significant figure to support the campaign Lori Lightfoot in the 2019 Chicago mayoral election.
-He formally did so on August 21, 2018.
-Simpson helped then-candidate Lightfoot to write a plan which included putting an end to the practice of aldermanic prerogative and banning outside employment of aldermen.
-For a long while, Simpson was considered the most prominent individual to have endorsed Lightfoot, still being considered such as late as mid-January 2019 (just over one month a week before Lightfoot would place first the first round of the election).
-Lightfoot would go on to be elected mayor.
-After Lightfoot became mayor, Simpson worked to advise her on ethics reform.
-Simpson has voiced his support for Lightfoot's reelection in the 2023 Chicago mayoral election.

-In 2021, Simpson participated in an effort run by a coalition of civic groups which formed an independent citizens commission that would draw a ward redistricting map for the city council, producing an alternative proposal to the ward map that would be drawn-up by members of the Chicago City Council itself as part of the council's decennial redistricting.
-Simpson was a member of the selection commission that would choose the citizens to participate in the effort.
+In 2021, Simpson participated in an effort run by a coalition of civic groups which formed an independent citizens commission that would draw a city council ward redistricting map, producing an alternative proposal to the ward map that would be drawn-up by members of the Chicago City Council itself as part of the council's decennial redistricting.
+Simpson was a member of the selection commission that chose the citizens to participate in the effort.